AndersDeleuran/KangarooGHPython/README.md

 1) Move the files to the Grasshopper Libraries folder (%appdata%\Grasshopper\Libraries). <br/>
 2) Unblock them (right-click the file -> Properties -> Unblock -> Ok). <br/>

-In order to implement KangarooSolver.dll using GHPython you will need to add the Grasshopper Libraries folder path to the RhinoPython paths list:
+**Add the Grasshopper Libraries folder path to the RhinoPython paths list** In order to implement KangarooSolver.dll using GHPython you will need to add the Grasshopper Libraries folder path to the RhinoPython paths list:

 1) In Rhino type in the command "EditPythonScript".<br/>